 Do you need a referral to see a psychiatrist?
 The answer to this question really depends on a couple of factors.
-First, you need to know whether or not your insurance requires you to get a referral.
+First, you need to know whether or not your health insurance requires you to get a referral.
 Second, the type of specialist you want to see might determine if you need a referral.

 Can You Self Refer to See a Psychiatrist?